 Issue of warrants

-The right to subscribe for the share warrants shall, with deviation from the shareholders’ pre-emptive rights, be vested in the company’s wholly owned subsidiary Medivir Personal AB, 556598-2823 (the “Subsidiary”), with the right and obligation for the Subsidiary to transfer the share warrants to employees pursuant to the below.
+The right to subscribe for the warrants shall, with deviation from the shareholders’ pre-emptive rights, be vested in the company’s wholly owned subsidiary Medivir Personal AB, Reg. no. 556598-2823 (the “Subsidiary”), with the right and obligation for the Subsidiary to transfer the warrants to employees pursuant to the below.
 Over-subscription is not possible.

-The reason for the deviation from the shareholders' pre-emptive rights is to implement an incentive program through which the employees shall take part of and contribute to a positive value increase of the company’s share during the period of the proposed program, and that the company shall be able to retain and recruit competent and dedicated staff.
+The reasons for the deviation from the shareholders' pre-emptive rights are to stimulate shareholding in the company by virtue of an incentive program through which employees can take part of and contribute to a positive value increase of the company’s share during the period of the proposed program, and that the company shall be able to retain and recruit competent and dedicated staff.

 The warrants shall be issued at no consideration.
 Subscription must be completed no later than three weeks after the resolution on issue of warrants.
 The board shall be entitled to extend the subscription period.

-Shares which are newly issued following subscription shall carry an entitlement to participate in dividends for the first time on the next record date for dividends which occurs after subscription is effected.
+Shares which are newly issued following subscription by virtue of the warrants shall carry an entitlement to participate in dividends for the first time on the next record date for dividends which occurs after subscription for shares by virtue of the utilization of the warrants is effected.

 The board of directors, or a person appointed by the board of directors, is authorized to make such minor adjustments to the resolution which may prove necessary in order to register the resolution with the Swedish Companies Registration Office.